 They are nice and crispy on the outside and fabulously moist on the inside…just yummm.

-Although these Turkey Croquettes are great on their own, isn’t everything better with sauce?
+Although these Turkey Croquettes are great on their own, isn’t everything better with sauce or a delicious salsa?
 Well guess what?
-Yes I did, I made my fabulous, delicious, spicy salsa verde to accompany these turkey croquettes.
-Trust me, you have to make it to, you will not regret it! (link for my Salsa Verde recipe)
+I made my fabulous, delicious, salsa verde to accompany these turkey croquettes.
+You have to make it to, you will not regret it! (link for my Salsa Verde recipe)

 Did you know croquettes in general are eaten around the world?
-Being a food enthusiast, these are things I want to know! 🙂 🙂 Come on don’t you want to know what other cultures eat croquettes?!
-Yesss you do!
-Hehe!!
+Being a food enthusiast, these are things I want to know! 🙂 Don’t you want to know which other cultures eat croquettes too?! 🙂

 Croquettes are eaten in Spain, Italy, France, Russia, Portugal, Poland, Hungary, Ireland, Germany, Belgium, Cuba, Brazil, Ecuador, Puerto Rico, South Korea, Japan, Indonesia, India, Mexico (of course) and the list goes on!

 They are either round, cylinder or oval-shaped.
 In Japan they are called Korroke and are made with potato, vegetables and very little meat.
 Or made with pawns, seafood or chicken.

 In Germany croquettes are called Kroketton and are usually made with just potato.

 In Ireland they are made also with potatoes with the exception of onion added.